juxor/afaq/markdown/append46.md

-have existed without Makhno."_ Ultimately, the term _"Makhnovshchina"_ is used _"to describe a unique, completely original and independent revolutionary movement of the working class which gradually becomes conscious of itself and steps out on the broad arena of historical activity."_ [_"preface,"_ Arshinov, **Op.
-Cit.**, p.
+have existed without Makhno."_ Ultimately, the term _"Makhnovshchina"_ is used _"to describe a unique, completely original and independent revolutionary movement of the working class which gradually becomes conscious of itself and steps out on the broad arena of historical activity."_ [ _"preface,"_ Arshinov, **Op.
+Cit.** , p.
 19]

 ## 3 Why was Makhno called _"Batko"_?

-Nestor Makhno was often called in the movement _"Batko"_, which is Ukrainian for _"father."_ Peter Arshinov explains how and in what circumstances Makhno was given this name:
+Nestor Makhno was often called in the movement _"Batko"_ , which is Ukrainian for _"father."_ Peter Arshinov explains how and in what circumstances Makhno was given this name:

-> _ "It was . . . in September 1918, that Makhno received the nickname
+> _"It was . . . in September 1918, that Makhno received the nickname
-**Batko** \-- general leader of the revolutionary insurrection in the Ukraine.
+> **Batko** \-- general leader of the revolutionary insurrection in the
+> Ukraine.
 This took place in the following circumstances.
-Local **pomeshchiks** [landed gentry] in the major centres, the **kulaks** [rich peasants], and the German authorities [the Ukraine being occupied by them at the time], decided to eliminate Makhno and his detachment [of partisans] at any cost.
-The **pomeshchiks** created a special volunteer detachment consisting of their own sons and those of **kulaks** for the decisive struggle against Makhno.
-On the 30th of September this detachment, with the help of the Austro-Germans, corned Makhno in the region of Bol'shaya Mihhailovka, setting up strong military posts on all roads.
-At this time Makhno found himself with only 30 partisans and one machine gun.
-He was forced to make a fighting retreat, manoeuvring in the midst of numerous enemy forces.
-Arriving in the forest of Dibrivki, Makhno found himself in an extremely difficult situation.
-The paths of retreat were occupied by the enemy.
-It was impossible for the detachment to break through, and escaping individually was beneath their revolutionary dignity.
-No-one in the detachment would agree to abandon their leader so as to save himself.
+Local
+> **pomeshchiks** [landed gentry] in the major centres, the **kulaks** [rich
+> peasants], and the German authorities [the Ukraine being occupied by them at
+> the time], decided to eliminate Makhno and his detachment [of partisans] at
+> any cost.
+The **pomeshchiks** created a special volunteer detachment
+> consisting of their own sons and those of **kulaks** for the decisive
+> struggle against Makhno.
+On the 30th of September this detachment, with the
+> help of the Austro-Germans, corned Makhno in the region of Bol'shaya
+> Mihhailovka, setting up strong military posts on all roads.
+At this time
+> Makhno found himself with only 30 partisans and one machine gun.
+He was
+> forced to make a fighting retreat, manoeuvring in the midst of numerous
+> enemy forces.
+Arriving in the forest of Dibrivki, Makhno found himself in an
+> extremely difficult situation.
+The paths of retreat were occupied by the
+> enemy.
+It was impossible for the detachment to break through, and escaping
+> individually was beneath their revolutionary dignity.
+No-one in the
+> detachment would agree to abandon their leader so as to save himself.
+After
-After some reflection, two days later, Makhno decided to return to the village of Bol'shaya Mikhailovka (Dibrivki).
-Leaving the forest the partisans met peasants who came to warn them that there were large enemy forces in Dibrivki and that they should make haste to go elsewhere.
-This information did not stop Makhno and his partisans . . . [and] they set out for Bol'shaya Mikhailovka.
+> some reflection, two days later, Makhno decided to return to the village of
+> Bol'shaya Mikhailovka (Dibrivki).
+Leaving the forest the partisans met
+> peasants who came to warn them that there were large enemy forces in
+> Dibrivki and that they should make haste to go elsewhere.
+This information
+> did not stop Makhno and his partisans . . . [and] they set out for Bol'shaya
+> Mikhailovka.
 They approached the village guardedly.
-Makhno himself and a few of his comrades went on reconnaissance and saw a large enemy camp on the church square, dozens of machine guns, hundreds of saddle horses, and groups of cavalry.
-Peasants informed them that a battalion of Austrians and a special **pomeshchik** detachment were in the village.
-Retreat was impossible.
-Then Makhno, with his usual stubbornness and determination, said to his companions:
+Makhno himself and a few
+> of his comrades went on reconnaissance and saw a large enemy camp on the
+> church square, dozens of machine guns, hundreds of saddle horses, and groups
+> of cavalry.
+Peasants informed them that a battalion of Austrians and a
+> special **pomeshchik** detachment were in the village.
+Retreat was
+> impossible.
+Then Makhno, with his usual stubbornness and determination, said
-'Well, my friends!
-We should all be ready to die on this spot . . .'
-The movement was ominous, the men were firm and full of enthusiasm.
-All 30 saw only one path before them -- the path toward the enemy, who had about a thousand well-armed men, and they all realised that this meant certain death for them.
+> to his companions: 'Well, my friends!
+We should all be ready to die on this
+> spot . . .'
+The movement was ominous, the men were firm and full of
+> enthusiasm.
+All 30 saw only one path before them -- the path toward the
+> enemy, who had about a thousand well-armed men, and they all realised that
+> this meant certain death for them.
 All were moved, but none lost courage. _
 >

-> _"It was at this movement that one of the partisans, Shchus', turned to Makhno and said: _
+> _"It was at this movement that one of the partisans, Shchus', turned to
+> Makhno and said:_
 >

-> _"'From now on you will be **Batko** to all of us, and we vow to die with you in the ranks of the insurgents.' _
+> _"'From now on you will be **Batko** to all of us, and we vow to die with
+> you in the ranks of the insurgents.' _
 >

-> _"Then the whole detachment swore never to abandon the insurgent ranks, and to consider Makhno the general **Batko** of the entire revolutionary insurrection.
+> _"Then the whole detachment swore never to abandon the insurgent ranks, and
+> to consider Makhno the general **Batko** of the entire revolutionary
+> insurrection.
 Then they prepared to attack.
-Shchus' with five to seven men was assigned to attack the flank of the enemy.
-Makhno with the others attacked from the front.
-With a ferocious 'Hurrah!' the partisans threw themselves headlong against the enemy, smiting the very centre with sabres, rifles and revolvers.
+Shchus' with five to seven men
+> was assigned to attack the flank of the enemy.
+Makhno with the others
+> attacked from the front.
+With a ferocious 'Hurrah!' the partisans threw
+> themselves headlong against the enemy, smiting the very centre with sabres,
+> rifles and revolvers.
 The attack had a shattering effect.
-The enemy, who were expecting nothing of the kind, were bowled over and began to flee in panic, saving themselves in groups and individually, abandoning arms, machine guns and horses.
-Without leaving them time to come to themselves, to become aware of the number of attacking forces, and to pass to a counter-attack, the insurgents chased them in separate groups, cutting them down in full gallop.
-A part of the **pomeshchik** detachment fled to the Volchya River, where they were drowned by peasants who had joined the battle.
-The enemy's defeat was complete. _
+The enemy, who
+> were expecting nothing of the kind, were bowled over and began to flee in
+> panic, saving themselves in groups and individually, abandoning arms,
+> machine guns and horses.
+Without leaving them time to come to themselves, to
+> become aware of the number of attacking forces, and to pass to a counter-
+> attack, the insurgents chased them in separate groups, cutting them down in
+> full gallop.
+A part of the **pomeshchik** detachment fled to the Volchya
+> River, where they were drowned by peasants who had joined the battle.
+The
+> enemy's defeat was complete. _
 >

-> _"Local peasants and detachments of revolutionary insurgents came from all directions to triumphantly acclaim the heroes.
-They unanimously agreed to consider Makhno as **Batko** of the entire revolutionary insurrection in the Urkaine."_ [Arshinov, **Op.
-Cit.**, pp. 59-60]
+> _"Local peasants and detachments of revolutionary insurgents came from all
+> directions to triumphantly acclaim the heroes.
+They unanimously agreed to
+> consider Makhno as **Batko** of the entire revolutionary insurrection in the
+> Urkaine."_ [Arshinov, **Op.
+Cit.** , pp. 59-60]

 This was how Makhno acquired the nickname _"Batko,"_ which stuck to him thereafter.